yhirose/cpp-httplib/README.md

 #include <httplib.h>
 ```

-Note: Cygwin on Windows is not supported.
+Note: Windows 8 or lower and Cygwin on Windows are not supported.

 License
 -------